Yes, of course!

 Hi, I am Isabelle Lesschaeve, your Wine Tasting Coach.

 When I started to work in the wine industry, I was surprised by the way winemakers and wine professionals were tasting.
 Every tasting I attended was biased in one way or another.

-I mentioned to my colleagues about these possible errors and started to introduce them with what I call “good sensory practices”.
+I mentioned to my colleagues about these possible errors and started to introduce them to what I call “good sensory practices”.
 I showed how their five senses could be fooled by the tasting environment and how they could better use these senses to evaluate more objectively their perceptions when tasting wines.